 - Check to see if the price is close to the latest NAV.
 The market price of the ETF should be close to the NAV, otherwise you might be buying for a price that is more or selling for less than the ETF is actually worth.

 - Remember to place orders to buy or sell ETFs when the market for its underlying asset is open and at least 30 minutes after the sharemarket opens if the ETF is tracking shares.

 Start investing in ETFs with ANZ

-If you’re ready to start investing in ETFs you can open an ANZ Share Investing account in a few easy steps.
+If you’re ready to start investing in ETFs you can open an ANZ Share Investing account in a few easy steps (Applications for ANZ Share Investing accounts will close on 1 July 2022).
 Find out more about ETFs and learn about ANZ Share Investing in our frequently asked questions on our website or in the Education Hub within the ANZ Share Investing platform.